CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     kubectl apply --validate=false -f https://github.com/cert-manager/cert-manager/releases/download/v1.9.1/cert-manager.yaml
     ```

-10. Create a custom `ClusterIssuer` resource for the `cert-manager` service to use when handling requests for SSL certificates.
+10. To create a custom `ClusterIssuer` resource for the `cert-manager` service to use when handling requests for SSL certificates run the below command in windows prompt.

     ```bash
-    cd ~/Fabmedical
+    cd C:\lab-files
     code clusterissuer.yml
     ```